-An experiment was carried out in the Research Farm of Water Technology Centre for Eastern Region (20°30'N; 87°48'10"E) from June to December of 2004 and 2005 by growing water chestnut in combination with waterhyacinth and air-breathing fish.
-The experiment was a randomized block design with three replications.
-The four treatments were T1, fish; T2, fish + water chestnut; T3, fish + water-hyacinth; and T4, fish + water chestnut + waterhyacinth.
-Plot size was 4 by 5 m, and ponding depth during the experimental period ranged between 0.5 and 1.2 m.
-Compost manure at 8 t ha-1 was applied to the water body during the last week of May before the arrival of the monsoon.
+An experiment was carried out in the research farm of the Water Technology Centre for Eastern Region, $(20^{\circ}30'N, 87^{\circ}48'10''E)$ during 2004 and 2005 from June to December of each year by growing water chestnut in combination with waterhyacinth and air-breathing fish.
+The experiment was taken in randomized block design with three replications.
+The four treatments were T1, fish; T2, fish + water chestnut; T3, fish + waterhyacinth; and T4, fish + water chestnut + waterhyacinth.
+The plot size was 4 by 5 m and ponding depth during the experimental period ranged between 0.5 and 1.2 m.
+Compost manure at 8 t ha-1 was applied to the water body during last week of May before arrival of monsoon.